 What Is a Graphic Organizer?

-- Encourage students to judge the pros and cons to make decisions.
+- Encourage students to judge the pros and cons of making decisions.

-- Generate, classify ideas easily and communicate in a brainstorm.
+- Generate, classify ideas easily, and communicate in brainstorm.

 - Examine relationships.